Start of the School Year

-- At the start of the school year, sign in to My AP to join your AP Art and Design class section using the join code your teacher gives you.
+- At the start of the school year (or when your course begins if it’s a second-semester only course), sign in to My AP to join your AP Art and Design class section using the join code your teacher gives you.

 - As you create your works throughout the year, document your thinking, learning, and creative processes.

 - Start capturing digital images of your artworks—students usually take photos or use a scanner.
-Make sure your images meet the requirements for file format and image size.
+Make sure your images meet the requirements and recommendations for digital images.

 - The AP Digital Portfolio became available for AP Art and Design in late September.
 Your teacher will let you know when you can begin uploading work to the AP Digital Portfolio.
 You’ll sign in to the Digital Portfolio using your College Board login.
 Note: You can upload work to the AP Digital Portfolio if you’re enrolled in a class section in My AP, but your work will only be sent to the AP Program for scoring if an exam has been ordered for you by your AP coordinator.

 - Continue working on your 3 portfolio components (Sustained Investigation Images, Written Evidence, Selected Works) in the AP Digital Portfolio.
 You can delete, add, or rearrange images until you submit your work as final.
 Important: Only select Submit as Final in the AP Digital Portfolio when you’re ready to submit your work as final.
 If you submit a portfolio component (Sustained Investigation Images, Written Evidence, Selected Works) as final, the only way to make revisions is if your teacher returns your portfolio component to you through the AP Digital Portfolio.